learnk8s/learnk8s.io/src/deployLaravel/content.md

   Normal  UPDATE  20s   nginx-ingress-controller  Ingress default/laravel-kubernetes-demo-ingress
 ```

-You can now access the application through the minikube IP address, as shown above.
+_But where do you access the app?_

+You should visit the IP address of the cluster.

-You can visit the app at <http://minikube_ip>.
+You can use minikube's IP address and visit <http://minikube_ip>.

 ## This is just the beginning